-The City shall perform preliminary engineering designs at the earliest indication of an impending capacity deficiency to allow the greatest flexibility in addressing the project's right-of-way requirements. consistent with acceptable practices of the City of Jacksonville Department of Public Works, the FDOT Project Development and Environmental Study (PD&E) guidelines for state roads and the City of Jacksonville Land Development Regulations, at the earliest indication of an impending capacity deficiency to allow the greatest flexibility in addressing the project's right-of-way requirements.
+The City shall perform preliminary engineering designs consistent with acceptable practices of the City of Jacksonville Department of Public Works, the FDOT Project Development and Environmental Study (PD&E) guidelines for state roads and the City of Jacksonville Land Development Regulations, at the earliest indication of an impending capacity deficiency to allow the greatest flexibility in addressing the project's right-of-way requirements.
 The FDOT will be consulted when right-of-way needs for State facilities are addressed.

-Except in developments utilizing the Traditional Neighborhood Design (TMD TND) concept, the City shall utilize the following guidelines, where feasible, as minimum requirements for rights-of-way defined by roadway classification.
+Except in developments utilizing the Traditional Neighborhood Design (TND) concept, the City shall utilize the following guidelines, where feasible, as minimum requirements for rights-of-way defined by roadway classification.